abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 # Shared Volumes

 Users may need to access shared files.
-If you can't create `persistent volumes` on your cluster, this page describe how to access a shared '/mnt/shared_data' hostPath using `rules`
+If you cannot create `PersistentVolumes` on your cluster, this page describes how to access a shared `/mnt/shared_data` hostPath using `rules`.

 ## Check your rules in `authmanagers` `ldapconfig`